USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-7. If Emanifest.designatedFacility.epaSiteId or Emanifest.rejectionInfo.alternateDesignatedFacility.siteId is provided,
+7. If `Emanifest.designatedFacility.epaSiteId` or `Emanifest.rejectionInfo.alternateDesignatedFacility.siteId` is
+   provided,
    the following applies

    7.1.
-If Emanifest.containsPreviousRejectOrResidue == true, the service generates the following
+If `Emanifest.containsPreviousRejectOrResidue == true`, the service generates the following
    warning:

    ```json